Drake Britton

 John Drake Britton (born May 22, 1989) is an American former professional baseball pitcher.
-He has played for the Boston Red Sox of Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for the Boston Red Sox.

 Early life

 Britton was born in Waco, Texas.
 He attended Tomball High School.
 In 2006, his junior season, he was recognized as an Aflac All–American.
 Later that same year, he took part in the Junior Olympics operated by USA Baseball.

 Professional career

 Boston Red Sox

 The Boston Red Sox selected Britton in the 23rd round of the 2007 MLB Draft.
 Britton signed a $700,000 signing bonus with the Red Sox.
 He began his professional career in 2008 with the Class A short-season Lowell Spinners.
 He appeared in eight games, making seven starts, and recorded an ERA of 4.28 over 33.2 innings.

 In 2009, Britton split time between the Gulf Coast League Red Sox and Lowell; he combined to appear in 11.2 innings over seven games.
 He missed most of the season due to Tommy John surgery.

 2010 saw Britton promoted to the Class A full-season Greenville Drive, where he started 21 games and compiled a 2.97 ERA.

 Britton was promoted once again in 2011 to the Salem Red Sox.
 In Salem, Britton made 26 starts and posted a 1–13 record.
 His 13 losses were a league high and His 6.91 ERA was the worst for all Carolina League starters.

 In November 2011, Britton was added to the Red Sox' 40-man roster to prevent other teams from selecting him in the Rule 5 Draft.

 Britton split 2012 between Salem and the Double–A Portland Sea Dogs of the Eastern League.

 Britton remained with Portland at the start of the 2013 season.
 He joined the Triple–A Pawtucket Red Sox on July 5, and was then called up to the major leagues on July 14.
 His MLB debut came on July 20 as he did not allow a run in one inning against the New York Yankees.
 On July 31, Britton tossed a pair of shutout innings against the Seattle Mariners to earn his first MLB win.